Guided Plant Walk

 Having troubles?

-iPhones can just use their camera to scan the QR code.
+Most phones can use their camera to scan the QR code.
 The QR code will bring up the internet browser on your phone and show you more information about the plant.
-On Android phones, you must first download a QR code scanner.
-Some QR code scanners (Android Norton Snap for example) don't work, so try another one.
-QR Code Reader is free, and works well for Android phones.
+For individuals who do not have that capability, we recommend downloading QR Code Reader a free app that works well for Android phones.

 Plant Profiles